sara-nl/clouddocs/gpu-visualization.markdown

 Note that the `ceph` datastore is also enabled on the GPU nodes.
 However, as described [here](image_storage), it is best to put your OS image on either the `local_images_ssd` or the `images_ssd_gpu` datastore. `ceph` can still be used for larger, data images and for persistent data.

 ## OpenGL rendering
 Normally, an OpenGL-based visualization application running on your local machine will send OpenGL rendering commands to the GPU and let it handle the rendering and displaying of the output.
-On the Cloud, this is slightly different in this respect, as the rendered output needs to be transfered back to the user.
+On the Cloud, this is slightly different in this respect, as the rendered output needs to be transferred back to the user.
 To accomplish this in a fairly user-transparent manner the packages VirtualGL and TurboVNC are used.
 VirtualGL provides a way to intercept the rendering output of an OpenGL-based application with high performance, while TurboVNC is capable of compressing and serving that output on-thy-fly.
 OpenGL applications do not have to be modified in any way in this scheme, but the user does need to use an extra command when starting applications, which will be described below.

 ## Setting up Remote Visualization on the HPC cloud